apache/camel-website/content/blog/2024/06/kaoto-release-2.0.0/index.md

 ## Let's build it together

 Let us know what you think by joining us in the [GitHub discussions](https://github.com/orgs/KaotoIO/discussions).
 Do you have an idea how to improve Kaoto?
 Would you love to see a useful feature implemented or simply ask a question?
-Please [create an issue](https://github.com/KaotoIO/kaoto/issues/new/choose) or use the [discussion forums](https:// github.com/orgs/KaotoIO/discussions).
+Please do so [here](https://github.com/KaotoIO/kaoto/issues/new/choose).

+You can also join the [Kaoto channel](https://camel.zulipchat.com/#narrow/stream/441302-kaoto) on the Camel Zulip Chat.

 You can also check out our [examples repository](https://github.com/KaotoIO/kaoto-examples) to see some more advanced use cases which were set up using Kaoto.